The trees on this page are all members of the Fagaceae family of flowering plants, commonly referred to as the Beech Tree family.

 - It is a hybrid between an English Oak and Sessile Oak (Quercus x rosacea).

-- It is thought to have been planted in the 1460s, making it older than Wollaton Hall, which was built in 1588.
+- It is thought to have started life in the 1460s, making it older than Wollaton Hall, which was built in 1588.

 - The tree was pollarded in the 17th century, which means that its branches were regularly cut back to encourage new growth.